CoLRev-Environment/colrev/docs/source/index.rst

    :alt: Reuse vision

 For (CoLRev) curated data, the prep/dedupe/pdf-get/pdf-prep steps are not needed (or simplified).
-When most records are curated, a CoLRev literature review can focus on the search, prescreen/screen and synthesis.
+The more records are curated, the more a CoLRev literature review can focus on the search, prescreen/screen and synthesis.

 Further details are provided in the `user documentation <guides/user_documentation.html>`_.